sumnerevans/sumnerevans.com/content/posts/matrix/megolm/index.md

 [5.
 Sharing the Megolm Session](#5-sharing-the-megolm-session) and then in section
 [6.
 What is a Megolm Ratchet Anyway?](#6-what-is-a-megolm-ratchet-anyway) I describe the ratchet mechanism at a high level.
-I made a few concluding remarks in section [7.
+I make a few concluding remarks in section [7.
 Conclusion](#7-conclusion).

 ## 1. Overview